biohazard999/Xenial.Framework/docs/guide/model-builders-advanced.md

 ::: tip
 We use that internally for example to combine the visibility properties like `NotVisibleInAnyView()`.
-See [Built in Attributes](/guide/model-builders-built-in.md) for more information.
+See [Built-in Attributes](/guide/model-builders-built-in.md) for more information.
 :::

 ## Type safe